-To be admitted to the PhD program, students must perform satisfactorily on a written qualifying examination followed by an advancement to candidacy oral examination.
-A student is allowed two attempts to pass the written qualifying examinations within the student's first six semesters as a regular classified graduate student.
-The student's first attempt must be within the student's first four semesters as a regular classified graduate student.
+To be admitted to the PhD program, students must perform satisfactorily on a written qualifying examination followed by an oral comprehensive examination.
+The qualifying examination must be taken during the students' first five semesters as regular classified graduate students.
+Students who fail to perform satisfactorily on the written or oral examinations may repeat them the following year.
 Students who fail twice cannot continue in the graduate program.